Thursday, August 04, 2016

 Though the breakfast cocktail was named for her and not the other way around, Bloody Mary was the only surviving child of King Henry VIII and his first wife, Catherine Of Aragon.

-After a long struggle to attain the English throne, which included plenty of violence and proving she was not a child of incest, Mary married a Spanish guy and declared all Protestants to be heretics.
+After a long struggle to attain the English throne, which included plenty of violence and proving she was not a child of incest, Mary declared all Protestants to be heretics.

 She then ordered the burning of over 300 of them because whatever Protestants believe did not jive with whatever she believed.

-Her untimely death from influenza and/or cancer left the throne to her half-sister, Elizabeth I, who was much less violent.
+Her untimely death from influenza and/or cancer left the throne to her half-sister, Elizabeth I, who was much less violent, but supposedly never engaged in the act of intercourse.

 Ivan The Terrible (1530 - 1584)